15 Apps to Fix Blurry Photos

 In fact, the desktop version of Photoshop is arguably the most popular and powerful photo editing application available.

-Where the desktop application of Photoshop is daunting to use, the mobile version is far more user friendly.
+Where the desktop application of Photoshop is daunting to use, the mobile version is far more user friendly, and great for making a collage.

 You can take photos from within the app and even apply filters before you take the shot.
 This way, you can see what you’re going to get in the end.